Education for your Community Association

 WSCAI Saturday Seminar for Condos and HOAs

 Saturday Seminars are offered four to six times per year.
-Each seminar is three hours long; full of timely information to assist owners and board members who reside in all forms of community associations – condominiums, homeowners associations (HOA) and cooperatives.
+Each seminar is up to three hours long; full of timely information to assist owners and board members who reside in all forms of community associations – condominiums, homeowners associations (HOA) and cooperatives.
 Various topics are covered by industry professionals who are members of WSCAI and specialize in a segment of the industry.

 Date & Time